 A preliminary project schedule involves information regarding the milestones and the duration of major project deliverables.
 Having a preliminary schedule helps to forecast resources and their working calendar as well as forecasting indirect costs.

-3. Decide the Method for Cost Estimation
+3. Decide the Types of Cost Estimation Method

 Decide which method are you going to use for cost estimation.
 If you need a very rough estimate, you can decide to use analogous estimation technique instead of bottom-up estimation.
 Note that more accurate methods are costly and time-consuming.